CommScope Holding Company Inc. (COMM) Shares Down Despite Recent Market Volatility

 COMM’s Market Performance

-COMM’s stock has seen a -10.84% decrease for the week, with a -22.80% drop in the past month and a -16.24% fall in the past quarter.
-The volatility ratio for the week is 4.83%, and the volatility levels for the past 30 days are at 5.54% for CommScope Holding Company Inc. The simple moving average for the last 20 days is -15.09% for COMM stock, with a simple moving average of -27.28% for the last 200 days.
+The stock of CommScope Holding Company Inc. (COMM) has seen a -12.53% decrease in the past week, with a -26.59% drop in the past month, and a -21.02% fall in the past quarter.
+The volatility ratio for the week is 5.26%, and the volatility levels for the past 30 days are at 5.64% for COMM.
+The simple moving average for the last 20 days is -15.87% for COMM stock, with a simple moving average of -28.94% for the last 200 days.

 Analysts’ Opinion of COMM